chalianwar/chalianwar.github.io/_pages/about.md

 Email me your CV, if you are interested in systems and machine learning.
 * June 2022: Paper accepted in SC'22.
 Congratulations to Sixing!
 * June 2022: Best paper award.
 IEEE Cloud'22 for our work on privacy-preserving Federated Learning.
-* May 2022:  Twp papers accepted in IEEE Cloud'22.
+* May 2022:  Two papers accepted in IEEE Cloud'22.
 Congratulations to Jingoo and Ahmad!